ryanatkn/gro/src/gen/README.md

 with convention-based code generation (codegen) techniques.

 Why?
-Codegen can produce game-changing results for UX and DX, especially around performance and flexibility.
+Codegen can produce game-changing results for UX and DX, especially around performance, flexibility, consistency, and development speed.
 As developers, automating our work is a natural and indispensable power, and `gro gen` brings automation deeper into our code authoring workflows.